modasserbillah/modasserbillah.github.io/_posts/2019-10-13-hikam-class-4.md

 		- _lam yakullahu kufuwan ahad_ => None like unto Him, absence of any attribute that created beings possess.
 - How to deal with arrogance related to worldly achievements?
 	- This is less serious but still a negative.
-	- First benefit is that people won’t like you.
+	- First harm is that people won’t like you.
 	- If you can’t cure yourself the last medicine is humiliation, failure.
-	- But if you can’t check it, Allah will humiliate you in the end.
+	- And if you can’t check it, Allah will humiliate you in the end.